ElinaFF/PICO/index.md

 >
 > *Example of a experimental design*

 Note that you need to set a name, a label, for each class.
-Also, you need to set at least one possible target per class but you don't need to assigned all possible targets.
+Also, you need to set at least one possible target per class, but you don't need to assign all possible targets.

 Once the designs are created, they will appear in the *repository* panel.